ironson22/Full-Stasis/README.md

 Each page must load within 5 Seconds

-An error page must be show if there was an error
+An error page must be shown if there was an error

 User must be able to login with a Google Account
 ## Project Demo